TracingWithPrivacy/paper/pp-contact-tracer.md

 notification chain.
 This is only done for a single contact address for maximum privacy, or for multiple addresses to transmit exposure severity data to the server.

+It is important to note here, that multiple technologies for broadcasting the contact address exist.
+The currently favored one is Bluetooth LE, which may however open some user devices to security risks.
+The protocol described here is easily splitable into a controlling app, installed on the user's smartphone or home computer, and a broadcasting&receiving device.
+Such a specialized device would be dedicated for this use and thus be less likely to become a security liability.
+These devices can be mass-produced today for less then USD 10, the required chipsets are widely available.

 Client-generated dummy traffic
 ------------------------------